lgf2111/lgf2111/README.md

 # Hi there! 👋

 I'm a full-stack developer with a passion for creating beautiful and functional applications.
-My current focus is on mastering Flutter and Dart, and I'm always looking for exciting open-source projects to collaborate on.
+I'm always looking for exciting open-source projects to collaborate on.

 ## 🔭 My Current Focus

-- Mastering Flutter and Dart.
 - Improving my skills in full-stack development.
 - Exploring new technologies and tools to enhance my development workflow.

 ## 🌱 What I'm Learning

-- Advanced Flutter development techniques.
 - Server-side programming with Node.js and Express.js.
 - Cloud-based technologies like Firebase and AWS.